OpenTraceLab/OpenTraceCapture/README.md

 ## Original Project

-This is a fork of [libsigrok](http://sigrok.org/wiki/Libsigrok).
+This project is based on libsigrok.
 See the original README file for detailed information about supported hardware and additional features.